remirror/remirror/packages/@remirror/extension-paragraph/readme.md

 ### Alternatives

 There are several presets which contain this extension and make the installation process less verbose.
-AS a result you probably won't ever need to manage it directly.
+As a result you probably won't ever need to manage it directly.

-- `@remirror/preset-core`

 <br />